isabella232/help-7/sphinx/src/user-management/bulk-invite-users.rst

 .. image:: ../_assets/bulkuser2.jpg
    :alt: A screenshot showing the location of the _Users and Roles_ menu item

-Then, at the top-right corner of the page, click on the vertical ellipsis (``⋮``).
+Then, at the top-right corner of the page, click on the vertical ellipsis (:raw-html:`&vellip;`).
 Next, click on "Upload Users" and upload a CSV file with your user information.

 .. image:: ../_assets/bulkuser1.jpg
    :alt: A screenshot showing the location of the _Upload Users_ menu item